alexbergamasco96/projectbergamascodigiusto/readme.txt

 	We have created two different custom messages:
 		- floatStamped (Header, float64) : useful to extract data from the bag.
-		- computedOdom (string, nav_msgs::Odometry) : final message to send the type of odometry (DDK or Ackerman) and the odometry.
+		- computedOdom (string, nav_msgs::Odometry) : final message to send the type of odometry (Differential or Ackerman) and the odometry.

 /***************************************************************************************************************/
 Description of how to start/use the nodes: